fortanix/sdkms-plugin-library/pkcs10-certification-request/README.md

 # PKCS #10 Certification Request

 ## Introduction
-This plugin can produce PKCS #10 Certfication Request for a asymmetric security object in DSM.
+This plugin can produce PKCS #10 Certification Request for a asymmetric security object in DSM.
 The sobject needs to be in a group to which this plugin has access.
 See [RFC 2986](https://datatracker.ietf.org/doc/html/rfc2986) for more details about PKCS #10.